Utkarshtri9569/Utkarshtri9569/README.md

-- 👋 Hi, I’m Utkarsh_Tripathi.
-- 💯 A passionate Full-stack Web developer.
-- 👀 I’m interested in Learning.
-- 🌱 I’m currently learning Computer science Engineering.
-- 💞️ I’m looking to collaborate on Web developing.
-- 📫 How to reach me utkarshtri2003@gmail.com
-- 🌹 Fun fact I am funny
--
-- From Lucknow Uttar Pradesh, India.
-I am a technology enthusiast, competent, well-focused full stack developer👨‍💻.
-I am passionate about building fully functional web, applications.
-I am skilled in HTML, CSS, Javascript, ReactJS.
-I am good in data structure & algorithms.
-I am also an open-source enthusiast.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+- 👋 👋 Hi there!
+I'm Utkarsh Tripathi, a budding Frontend Web Developer with a passion for coding and creating web wonders.

+🌱 Currently, I'm on an exciting journey to explore the world of Computer Science Engineering, constantly learning and growing.

+🚀 I'm eager to collaborate on web development projects and contribute to the web community's progress.

+💬 You can reach out to me at utkarshtri2003@gmail.com.
+Let's connect and code together!

+😄 Fun fact: I love adding humor to my code, and I'm known to be quite the funny developer.

+🌏 Hailing from Lucknow, Uttar Pradesh, India, I'm enthusiastic about technology, and I'm proficient in HTML, CSS, JavaScript, and I'm delving into the world of ReactJS.
+I'm also working on sharpening my skills in data structures and algorithms.

+🌟 Join me in my coding adventures, and let's embrace the open-source spirit of collaboration and knowledge-sharing!